 ON-LINE AND CREDIT RECOVERY CLASSES Online classes or other forms of independent coursework may be offered to students with schedule conflicts, extenuating circumstances or a need to recover credit due to failing a class(es).
+Students in credit recovery classes are required to be on campus at all times.
+Grade shown in the credit recovery class will be accurate as long as 25% of the class is completed per quarter.

 Credit Recovery Classes are available to students who are behind in earning credits toward graduation.
 This requirement may be waived if it is deemed necessary by administration.
-A fee of \$150 may be charged for each semester class depending on the delivery source for the class.
 Students may see the principal to enroll in these classes beginning in the fall of 10th grade.
-All credit recovery courses must be completed in a timely manner.
+Students enrolled in credit recovery classes must remain on campus for the entirety of the day.
+All credit recovery courses must be completed in the timeline assigned by administration.